To answer that question, it’s important to understand what Christian fiction is. Depending on who you ask, you may get one of these answers:

 I’ll add corresponding labels as I find books to recommend that need them.

-I’ve recently updated my “Best Book List” with twenty-three titles.
+I’ve recently updated My Favorite Clean Fiction with twenty-three titles.
 All of them could be considered Christian fiction, even if I didn’t classify all of them that way on the list.
 I’ve added books by these authors: Lynn Austin (4), Rebecca Belliston (4), Morgan L. Busse (3), Wilkie Collins (1), Melanie Dickerson (6), Chelsea Dyreng (2), C.S.
 Lewis (1), Neal A. Maxwell (1), and Frank Peretti (1).
 I’ve written short reviews for some of them on Goodreads, and you can access them from the Goodreads widget on the sidebar.

 Please note that all other original material on the site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License unless otherwise indicated.